 - Monster Hunter World

 - Persona 5

 What about PS3, PS2 and original PlayStation games?

-Sony is yet to confirm if supported for legacy PlayStation games is in the pipeline.
-However, with the PS Now cloud gaming service planned for PS5, it could be that games for older generation PlayStations could be available via that platform.
+Sony is yet to confirm if support for legacy PlayStation games is in the pipeline.
+However, with the PS Now cloud gaming service planned for PS5 in the future, it could be that games for older generation PlayStations could be available via that platform.